cosmos72/gomacro/README.md

 * the empty interface, i.e. interface{} - other interfaces not implemented yet
 * channel send and receive
 * function and method calls, including multiple return values
-* if, for, break, continue, return (unimplemented: fallthrough and goto)
+* if, for, switch, break, continue, return (unimplemented: fallthrough and goto)
 * for-range on array, map, slice, string and pointer to array (unimplemented: for-range on channel)
 * defer, panic and recover
 * imports: Go standard packages "just work", importing other packages requires Go 1.8+ and Linux